zWang64/NoSQL_Benchmark/README.md

   - Example: user database, where user records are read and modified by the user or to record user activity

 The parameter `COUNT` denotes how many records will be inserted into the database and will be tested.
 Generally speaking, the unit is *byte*, which means *COUNT=30,000,000* will take up approximately 30GB of memory.

+If the fourth parameter exists, the benchmark will run in cluster mode.
+There should be 6 nodes in the cluster, and their IPs should be configured in `./cluster/cluster.conf`

 ## How to add a new database
 1. Write `./build/{NEW_DB}_init.sh` to download `NEW_DB` and start it.